Likelihood-Free Frequentist Inference: Bridging Classical Statistics and Machine Learning for Reliable Simulator-Based Inference: Likelihood-Free Frequentist Inference via Odds Estimation

-\revJMLR{Our diagnostic procedure can locate regions in parameter space where estimated confidence sets might under- or over-cover; see Figure~\ref{fig:GMM_coverage} and Figure~\ref{fig:hep_counting_results2} for examples.
-Note that standard goodness-of-fit techniques for conditional densities \citep{cooks2006posteriorquantile, bordoloi2010photoz, talts2018validating, schmidt2020photoz} only check for marginal coverage over $\Theta$. }
+This diagnostic procedure locates regions in parameter space where estimated confidence sets might under- or over-cover; see Figures~\ref{fig:GMM_coverage}, \ref{fig:onoff_coverage} and \ref{fig:muons_results} for examples.
+Note that standard goodness-of-fit techniques for conditional densities \citep{cooks2006posteriorquantile, bordoloi2010photoz, talts2018validating, schmidt2020photoz} only check for marginal coverage over $\Theta$.